Leo70kg/engine/README.md

 * have small issues with \minimize when use vulkan renderer.
 * E_AddRefEntityToScene passed a refEntity which has an origin with a NaN component
 * Unpure client detected.
 Invalid .PK3 files referenced!
+* Shader rocketThrust has a stage with no image
 ## TODO
 * merge rendergl1, rendereroa, renderer_mydev to one
 * r_gamma